COnference Program

 (iv) Visit to Westland, Inner city residential area favored by expatriates

-(v) Visit to Karen residential area in Nairobi suburbs, followed by a visit to Muthaiga Country Club, the gathering place for British colonialists back in the 20th century – Dinner at Muthaiga Country Club.
+(v) Visit to Muthaiga Country Club, meeting place for British colonialists back in the 20th century – Dinner at Muthaiga Country Club.

 Tanzania Country Tour – Option Two